Raos2806/SoftwareEngineering/Documents/use_cases/UC1_play_the_game.md

 # 2. Flow of Events

 ## 2.1 Basic Flow
-- Users klicks on "Post new session"-button
-- "Post-Session"-template pops up
-- User fills in template
-- User klicks on "finish"-button
+- User performs actions
-- Session gets posted
+- Character moves
+- User either manages to overcome all obstacles or takes damage/ fails the level

 ### Activity Diagram
 ![Activity Diagram](../activity_diagrams/UCD1_Post_Session.png)

 ## 2.2 Alternative Flows
-n/a
+- User tries to perform actions prohibited by the game (e.g. walk through walls)
 # 3. Special Requirements
 n/a

 # 4. Preconditions
 The preconditions for this use case are:
 1. The user has started the App
-2. The user has klicked on the "Post a session"-button
+2. The user has started a level
+3.
 # 5. Postconditions
 The postconditions for this use case are:
 1. The session gets posted on the session overview page